-As 2016 draws to a close, we take a look at the year ahead and the top technology trends we expect to see impacting the enterprise in 2017.
+As 2016 draws to a close, we take a look at the year ahead and the top technology trends we expect to see impacting the enterprise in 2017:

-Developed to support the increasing demands of IoT devices and services, the major benefit of NB-IoT is its ability to deliver coverage in hard to reach places such as rural locations and deep in-building where wireless service is unreliable or expensive.
+NB-IoT was developed to support the increasing demands of IoT devices and services.
+Its major benefit is its ability to deliver coverage in hard to reach places such as rural locations and deep in-building where wireless service is unreliable or expensive.

-When it comes to SMEs, there are a reported 4,000 ransomware attacks per day – up 300% on 2015.
-As the world becomes increasingly digitalised, businesses can no longer claim to be invulnerable to attacks, and while consumers will be somewhat sympathetic to a well-managed security breach, blatant incompetency will have a serious impact on company reputation.
+When it comes to SMEs, there are a reported 4,000 ransomware attacks per day.
+This figure is up 300% on 2015.
+As the world becomes increasingly digitalised, businesses can no longer claim to be invulnerable to attacks.
+Additionally, while consumers will be somewhat sympathetic to a well-managed security breach, blatant incompetency will have a serious impact on company reputation.